2023 Most Popular Nursing Bachelor's Degree Schools in New Hampshire

 On average, nursing graduates from Franklin Pierce take out $28,904 in student loans while working on their Bachelor's Degree.

-Keene State College did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the distant town of Keene, Keene State is a public college with a small student population.
+Keene State College ranked #9 on this year’s Most Popular Nursing Bachelor’s Degree Schools in New Hampshire list.
+Located in the town of Keene, Keene State is a public college with a small student population.

 About 92% of the students majoring in nursing at the school are women while 8% are male.